Ataxia

 Consider discharge when

-The cause of ataxia is clear and the child is well
+The cause of ataxia is clear, the child is clinically well and there is a follow up arranged

 • Reference List